disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

    ![](./media/arch16.png)

 ## Exercise 1 - Use Azure Key Vault to manage Virtual Machine identities

 Use Azure Key Vault to securely manage and rotate secrets, keys, and certificates for Virtual Machine identities in Azure, enhancing security and access control.

 ### Task 1 - Create a Windows Virtual Machine

+In this task, you will create a Windows 11 VM from the Azure Marketplace, configure essential settings like name and credentials, and enable managed identity before deploying the VM.

 1. Select **+ Create a resource**.